 Janet is the Associate Vice Provost for Education and Accreditation Liaison Officer at The Johns Hopkins University.
 Previously she served as the chief administrative office for the Loyola Clinical Centers, an interprofessional graduate training center.
 A licensed and certified speech-language pathologist, Janet’s dissertation utilized mixed-methods to explore marital satisfaction in spouses of patients with chronic aphasia.
 Janet presents nationally on the topic of prevention, assessment, and treatment of cognitive-communication disorders in older adults.
 She is the appointed coordinator for Special Interest Group 15: Gerontology in the American Speech-Language Hearing Association (ASHA) and a fellow and chair of the Speech-Language Pathology in the National Academies of Practice (NAP).
 In both positions, she advocates for health care policy reform that will improve the quality of lives for older adults.
 She also serves as a Speech-Language Pathology expert witness in federal Medicare false claim suits.

-Lisa Reider, MHS, is an Assistant Scientist in the Johns Hopkins Bloomberg School of Public Health (JHSPH), Department of Health Policy and Management.
+Lisa Reider, is an Professor in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
 She has experience and expertise in coordinating multi-center interdisciplinary research studies.
 Currently she serves as Director of Protocol Development and Implementation within the coordinating center for an orthopaedic trauma research consortium.
 Her research interests include musculoskeletal health, osteoporotic fracture and rehabilitation in older adults in addition to improving the quality of their health care.

-Dr. Nancy Chiles Shaffer joined the Intramural Research Program of the National Institute on Aging as a Postdoctoral fellow in October 2014 after earning her PhD and dual-degree in epidemiology.
+Dr. Nancy Chiles Shaffer is now a Social Scien Reearch Analyst at the Centers for Medicare & Medicaid Services.
+She joined the Intramural Research Program of the National Institute on Aging as a Postdoctoral fellow in October 2014 after earning her PhD and dual-degree in epidemiology.
 Her research interests include body composition, physical function, mobility disability, and health disparities.
 Her doctoral dissertation examined the effect of sarcopenia, age-associated decreases in muscle, and peripheral nerve function on gait speed among older adults with and without diabetes.
 She also investigated whether these relationships differed by race and gender.
 At NIA, she is currently investigating the impact of changes in body mass and muscle on physical performance in multiple longitudinal studies, as well as health disparities in physical performance over time.

-Flavius is the Senior Associate Dean, Graduate School at University of Maryland, Baltimore (UMB).
+Flavius is Vice Dean of the Graduate School and Vice Provost for academic and student affairs at the University of Maryland, Baltimore (UMB).
 His research interests are in examining the physical environments and social inequalities of neighborhoods and their affect on the health and wellbeing of people as they age.